andrewcourtice/harlem/docs/src/extensibility/plugins/devtools.md

 ### Options

-- **label** (string?): The name that will appear in the Vue devtools pane.
+- **label**: `string?` - the name that will appear in the Vue devtools pane.
 The default is 'Harlem'.
-- **color** (number?): A Hexadecimal number indicating the color to be used on the timeline for Harlem events.
+- **color**: `number?` - a Hexadecimal number indicating the color to be used on the timeline for Harlem events.
 The default is `0x40c48d`.

 *(?) indicates an optional field*